marcoantonioni/cp4ba-installations/README.md

 ### 4. Local Case Manager package installation for sample CR consultation

-If you want to install IBM CP4BA Case Package Manager on your desktop even just to consult the possible configuration options (present in patterns) you can use the command 'cp4ba-casemgr-install.sh' in repository 'cp4ba-casemanager-setup'.
+If you want to install IBM CP4BA Case Package Manager on your desktop even just to consult the possible configuration options (in patterns folder of package) you can use the command 'cp4ba-casemgr-install.sh' in repository 'cp4ba-casemanager-setup'.

 Use following parameters:
 ```